 State law and the City Charter require an annual audit of the accounts and financial records of the Schools by independent certified public accountants selected by the Board of Education.
-Brown Jake & McDaniel, P.C. has issued an unqualified opinion on the financial statements of Oak Ridge Schools for the year ended in June 30, 2022.
+Brown Jake & McDaniel, P.C. has issued an unqualified opinion on the financial statements of Oak Ridge Schools for the year ended on June 30, 2023.
 The independent auditors' report has been included in this report at the front of the financial section.